 Conclusion: Ola’s Path to Mass Adoption

 To truly democratize EVs, Ola must go back to its roots—affordability and accessibility.
+Ola need to do just 2 things:

 - Expand visibility through malls and electronics showrooms.